xarray-contrib/datatree/docs/source/hierarchical-data.rst

 You can use this feature to build a nested tree from a dictionary of filesystem-like paths and corresponding ``xarray.Dataset`` objects in a single step.
-If we have a dictionary where each key is a valid path, and each value is either valid data or ``None``, we can construct a complex tree quickly using the alternative constructor ``:py:func::DataTree.from_dict``:
+If we have a dictionary where each key is a valid path, and each value is either valid data or ``None``, we can construct a complex tree quickly using the alternative constructor :py:meth:`DataTree.from_dict`:

 .. ipython:: python